A program for youth that combines the best parts of Camp with NTI online learning support.

 In case of cancellation, 25% of the camp fee is non-refundable.
 Written notification of cancellation must be received at least (3) business days prior to the start of any camp week.
 No refunds will be issued in part or in full due to camper illness once the camp has started.

 In case of a camp cancellation due to COVID-19, full refunds will be given.

 We reserve the right to cancel any program if the minimum registration is not met.
 You will be notified and refunded, if applicable.

 What is Camp J 365?

-The goal of our NTI (non-traditional instruction) support program is to provide a safe environment for your children to attend virtual classes and complete their educational requirements.
-We will support them by helping them log on to classes, assisting with task management and providing socially distant activities and programming when they are not participating in classes or school-related projects.
+The goal of our NTI (non-traditional instruction) support program is to provide a safe environment for your camper(s) to attend virtual classes and complete their educational requirements.
+We support them by helping them log on to classes, assisting with task management and providing socially distant activities and programming when they are not participating in classes or school-related projects.

 What will the schedule look like?

 Because each camper has a different schedule, our program is rather flexible.
 We run our program during the hours of 8:30am-4:00pm.
 Campers will have time scheduled to participate in virtual classes or quiet individualized work including (but not limited to) puzzles, games, books and educational websites.
 While we recognize this may look different for each camper, we do our best to accommodate schedules as needed.
 In addition to virtual learning, we will take time for other fun activities which will include physical activity, brain breaks, snack, supplemental activities and more.
 We understand the need for balance and our schedules reflect that.
 While we will offer supplemental activities throughout the day, campers that need to continue with their schoolwork will be able to do so with assistance.